How WMRC initiated Plastic Free July in the community

 While the WMRC started their journey by sharing the low waste message at their events, they wanted to promote the idea that anyone could run a waste-free event with a little bit of enthusiasm.
-So it seemed like a great opportunity when they were approached by a member council asking for assistance in running their annual event, Celebrate Lake Claremont, in a sustainable way.
+So it seemed like a great opportunity when they were approached by a member council asking for assistance in running their annual Celebrate Lake Claremont event, in a sustainable way.

 With many food vendors and visitors on the day, the waste planning for Celebrate Lake Claremont used to be a big job.

-“We’d get 12 waste and recycling bins delivered before the event, arrange Bin Fairies (local volunteers to help attendees put the right thing in the right bin), and then spend the next day cleaning up the litter in the surrounding bushland and arranging the removal of the waste generated,” explained Amy.
+“We’d used to get 12 waste and recycling bins delivered before the event and then spend the next day cleaning up the litter in the surrounding bushland and arranging the removal of the waste generated,” explained Amy.

 It sounded like avoiding waste at the event was going to be difficult, but it turned out to be easier than expected.